 In other news, we've had movement on the shipping front, finally, expect some good news and a restock by the end of this week or early next.
 I know it's really frustrating for a lot of you waiting on herbs, and we are REALLY sorry.
 This is the new normal for now, as the world adapts, so we've adjusted our ordering schedule, and we'll be really onto it.
 Hopefully, we'll have no more issues once we're restocked in the next week or so.

-Our warehouse team is still working away, packing your herbs and dispatching orders.
+Our warehouse team are still working away, packing your herbs and dispatching orders.
 I am so grateful for them, as I am sure you all are!
 Keeping us in herbs.
 What legends.
-We have two of our team members with OH&S and logistics skills managing our cleanliness protocols during this time.
+We have two of our team members with OH&S and logistics skills managing our cleanliness protocols during this time, we've made a page on our website for all the things we're doing.
 Our entire office team is at home, and we're all getting used to working remotely and having Brady Bunch-style calls on Zoom.
 Pretty funny.

 I have also been doing a lot of Gayatri mantra repetitions.
 Like, a lot.
 This mantra is a lovely one in times of madness, I find.
 The Sun is a bit special in Vedic culture, revered as a God and the source of all life, of wisdom, and of insight.
 The Gayatri is basically a prayer for the embodiment of that in ourselves.
 It's also mentioned in the Gita, which is one of the texts Mase will be sharing in our 'fave spiritual texts' post on the socials this week (the Gayatri initially appears in the Rig Veda).

 I wanted to write today about some books I've been reading and the themes I am drawing from them - as well as the thoughts that have been ricocheting in my head since Katie Graham asked me to contribute a piece for her website (you can read it here).
 Katie asked me to comment on the collective shift from Yang to Yin and my thoughts on the current adventure of our times...